SPI Local Application

 Eligibility

-• If you are currently unemployed or self-employed, please review the FAQs and email us to discuss your eligibility.
+• If you are unemployed or self-employed, please review the FAQs and reach out to us to discuss your eligibility.

 Criteria